 What coconut should be used for cocadas?

-This recipe was thought to be prepared with fresh grated coconut, and that’s how it is made in Peru.
+According to Peruvian tradition, this recipe is prepared with fresh grated coconut.
 Therefore, it is best to buy fresh coconuts, remove the hard crust, then peel the brown skin, and finally grate them through the coarse part of a cheese grater.

-However, this option is not available to everyone.
-In the event that you cannot find fresh coconuts, the best option is to use a mixture of equal parts of grated dry coconut and coconut flour.
+This option isn’t available to everyone so when you can’t find fresh coconuts, use a mixture of grated dry coconut and coconut flour.

-First, preheat the oven, and cover a baking sheet with wax paper.
-If you don’t have wax paper, spread a little butter on the tray, and sprinkle with wheat flour.
+Step 1: Preheat your oven to 100 °C (200 °F).
+Cover a baking sheet with wax paper.
+If you don’t have wax paper or parchment paper, spread a little butter on the tray, and sprinkle with wheat flour.

-In a large bowl, mix the grated coconut with the condensed milk and the vanilla essence.
+Step 2: In a large bowl, mix the grated coconut with the condensed milk and the vanilla essence.
 Then, beat the egg white until stiff.
-It is important that the white is at room temperature, so that it acquires the snow point quickly.
+It is important that the white is at room temperature when you begin.

 How long can cocadas be kept?